 my, you, they, her, all, are

-In PE for the first half of term we will be focusing on a gymnastics unit.
+In PE this half term we will be focusing on a gymnastics unit.
 We will be learning to move around a large area safely, avoiding obstacles and changing speed and direction.
-We will then move on to moving with more control, exploring different ways to move, using different parts of our feet, making large and small, fast and slow movements and learning to bounce and land appropriately.
-We will focus on safety, learning safe ways to take out equipment such as mats.
+We will then move on to moving with more control, exploring different ways to move, using different parts of our feet, making large and small, fast and slow movements and learning to bounce, jump and land appropriately.
+We will focus on sharing space and using equipment safely, showing awareness of others around us.
 The children will be learning different ways of travelling; moving in different directions, on hands and feet, high and low and with as much of their body on the floor as possible.
-We will also have some special workshops such as speed stacking and working with Mr Miller.